Retirement Income Coordination

 Single Premium Immediate Annuity (SPIA)

-This is the simplest and, in my view, the most useful type for retirees.
-You give the insurance company a lump sum, and they begin paying you income immediately — usually within 30 days.
-Payments can be structured for life, joint life (covering both spouses), or a set period.
+A SPIA — single premium immediate annuity — is the most straightforward annuity in the marketplace.
+You hand the insurance company a lump sum, and they start paying you income, usually within 30 days.
+Payments can be structured for one life, joint life, or a fixed period.
+Once the SPIA is annuitized, the lump sum is gone, but the monthly check is contractually guaranteed.

 A SPIA is essentially buying a private pension.
-If you are 65 and give an insurance company $200,000, they might pay you roughly $1,100 to $1,200 per month for life, depending on current interest rates and your age.
 The older you are when you purchase, the higher the monthly payment — because the insurance company expects to make payments for fewer years.

 Fixed Annuity